charles-m-doan/rift-worlds-compendium/meta-technical/Tetraspace.md

 ## 5. Flux Level and Dimensional Behavior

-**Flux level** measures how conductive a Tetra-phase region is to deep-layer dynamics (e.g., Noesis excitations).
+**Flux level** measures how conductive a Tetra-phase region is to deep-layer dynamics (e.g., Noesis excitations beyond the crystalized patterns that give rise to Tetra itself).

 Flux level directly correlates with effective dimensionality: